VARUN1128/YOLO_webcam/README.md

-YOLOv8 Live Video Object Detection
-This script uses the YOLOv8 model to perform real-time object detection on a video feed from a webcam or a video file.
-It displays the processed video stream with bounding boxes around detected objects and saves the output to an .avi video file.
+Real-Time Object Detection with YOLOv8A Python script to perform real-time object detection on video streams using the YOLOv8 model.
+The script can process video from a webcam or a file, display the live feed with bounding boxes, and save the resulting video.FeaturesReal-Time Detection: Processes video streams with low latency.Flexible Input: Supports both live webcam feeds and pre-recorded video files.Save Output: Automatically saves the processed video with detections to an .avi file.Customizable Model: Easily switch between different YOLOv8 models (e.g., yolov8n.pt, yolov8s.pt).Easy to Use: Packaged into a single, straightforward function.RequirementsTo run this script, you'll need Python 3.7+ and the following libraries:pip install ultralytics opencv-python

-Requirements
-Before running the script, you need to install the necessary Python libraries.
-You can install them using pip:

-pip install ultralytics opencv-python

-You will also need the YOLOv8 model weights file (.pt).
-The script is configured to use yolov8n.pt, which will be downloaded automatically by the ultralytics library if it's not found locally.
+You will also need a YOLOv8 model weights file (.pt).
+The script is configured to use yolov8n.pt, which will be downloaded automatically by the ultralytics library if not found locally.UsageClone the Repository (or save the script):git clone <your-repo-url>

-How to Run
-Save the Code: Save the Python code as a file (e.g., detect_video.py).

-Organize Files: Make sure your folder structure matches the paths in the script, or update the paths accordingly.
-The script expects a YOLO-Weights folder.

-/your_project_folder
+cd <your-repo-folder>
+Alternatively, save the code as detect_video.py.Organize Files:Place the YOLOv8 model weights in a YOLO-Weights directory, or update the path in the script./your_project_folder
 |-- /YOLO-Weights
 |   |-- yolov8n.pt
 |-- detect_video.py

-Execute from Terminal: Open a terminal or command prompt, navigate to your project folder, and run the script:

-python detect_video.py

-View Output:

-A window titled "YOLOv8 Live Detection" will appear, showing the live video feed with detections.

-Press the 'q' key to stop the script.

-An output_video.avi file will be saved in your project directory.

-Customization
-You can easily change the input and output by modifying these lines at the bottom of the script:

-MODEL: Change the path to use a different YOLOv8 model (e.g., yolov8s.pt for the small model).

-INPUT: Set to 0 for your primary webcam.
-To use a video file, change it to the file path (e.g., "path/to/my_video.mp4").

-OUTPUT: Change the filename for the saved video (e.g., "my_detection.avi").

-Code Explanation
-The script is organized into a single function, run_yolo_on_video, for modularity and ease of use.

-Initialization:

-cv2.VideoCapture(video_source): Initializes the video capture from either a webcam (0) or a video file.

-cv2.VideoWriter(...): Creates a video writer object to save the processed frames into an .avi file.

-YOLO(model_path): Loads the specified pre-trained YOLOv8 model.

-Main Loop (while True):

-cap.read(): Reads one frame at a time from the video source.

-model(img): Passes the current frame to the YOLO model for object detection.

-results[0].plot(): Takes the detection results (bounding boxes, labels, confidence scores) and draws them onto the original frame.

-output.write(processed_img): Writes the frame with the detections to the output video file.

-cv2.imshow(...): Displays the processed frame in a window.

-cv2.waitKey(1): Waits for a key press.
-The loop breaks if the 'q' key is pressed.

-Cleanup:

-cap.release(): Releases the video capture device.

-output.release(): Finalizes and saves the output video file.

-cv2.destroyAllWindows(): Closes all OpenCV windows.
+Run the Script:Execute the script from your terminal.python detect_video.py
+View Output:A window titled "YOLOv8 Live Detection" will show the live video feed.Press 'q' to stop the script.The output video will be saved as output_video.avi in the project directory.CustomizationTo change the default behavior, modify the variables in the if __name__ == "__main__": block of the script:MODEL: Path to the YOLOv8 model file.INPUT: Video source.
+Use 0 for the default webcam or provide a path to a video file (e.g., "videos/my_test.mp4").OUTPUT: Filename for the saved video.Code ExplanationThe script is organized into a single function, run_yolo_on_video, for modularity and ease of use.Initialization:cv2.VideoCapture(video_source): Initializes video capture.cv2.VideoWriter(...): Creates a video writer to save processed frames.YOLO(model_path): Loads the pre-trained YOLOv8 model.Main Loop (while True):Reads frames one by one from the video source.Passes each frame to the YOLO model for object detection.Uses results[0].plot() to draw bounding boxes on the frame.Writes the processed frame to the output file and displays it.Cleanup:Releases the video capture and writer objects.Closes all OpenCV windows.LicenseThis project is licensed under the MIT License - see the LICENSE.md file for details.ContributingContributions are welcome!
+Please feel free to submit a pull request or open an issue if you have suggestions for improvements.